meeshkan/serve-machine-learning-data/README.md

 [[[70, 3], [270000]], [[80, 2], [510000]], [[90, 1], [980000]]]
 ```

-Then, to get the data back, just ping `https://resonant-dunes.herokuapp.com?n=3&o=0` where `n` is the number of rows you want and `o` is the offset in the dataset.
+Then, to get the data back, just ping `https://resonant-dunes.herokuapp.com/o?n=3&o=0` where `n` is the number of rows you want and `o` is the offset in the dataset.

 ## After deployment
 When you deploy your Heroku app, you'll see that it will autogenerate a `MEESHKAN_KEY` config variable on startup.
 To get the content of this variable so that you can make a POST request, click on `Manage App` after deploymnet succeeds and then on `Settings > Config Variables > Reveal Config Vars`.
 You'll see the value of `MEESHKAN_KEY`.
 If you ever change this value, make sure to reboot your app for the change to take effect!

-Note that to use the Meeshkan service, you *must* serve your data via HTTPS.
+Note that to use the Meeshkan service, we recommend that you serve your data via HTTPS.
 This means that, if you're serving from Heroku, you have to pony up [seven bucks a month](https://www.heroku.com/pricing) for Heroku's SSL.
 This is a small price to pay for data security and a good habit to get into!
 Plus, by paying for a basic Heroku subscription, your apps won't hybernate, so Meeshkan will run much faster.

 For larger Machine Learning jobs, you will want to pay for a bigger storage plan.
 Heroku's free tier for Postgre SQL allows for 10,000 rows.

 If you want to deploy this to AWS Elastic Beanstalk, you can follow [this guide](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_nodejs_express.html).
 To see a working example that uses the MNIST dataset, try `curl "https://mnist.meeshkan.io?n=22&o=101"`.

+## Full API

+`/o?n=5&o=3` : Gets `5` rows with an offset of `3` in the dataset
+`/o?n=4&o=8&tag=true` : Gets `4` rows with an offset of `8` in the dataset and returns the tags
+`/o/FOO?n=100&o=0` : Gets `100` rows with an offset of `0` for all data rows tagged `FOO`.
+NB: All untagged rows are automatically given a tag of `DEFAULT.

+`/i/MEESHKAN_KEY` : POST request where the data should be in the form described above and `MEESHKAN_KEY` is your Meeshkan key.
+`/i/MEESHKAN_KEY/FOO` : POST request where the data should be in the form described above and `MEESHKAN_KEY` is your Meeshkan key.
+This tags the data with the tag `FOO`.
+`/i/MEESHKAN_KEY` : DELETE request where the data should be in the form described above and `MEESHKAN_KEY` is your Meeshkan key.
+Watch out, this deletes ALL the data!
+`/i/MEESHKAN_KEY/FOO` : DELETE request where the data should be in the form described above and `MEESHKAN_KEY` is your Meeshkan key.
+This deletes all data with tag `FOO`.
+`/i/MEESHKAN_KEY/FOO/5` : DELETE request where the data should be in the form described above and `MEESHKAN_KEY` is your Meeshkan key.
+This deletes all data with tag `FOO` and id `5`.